By Ali Berry

 We are not born knowing how to be great citizens, how democracy works, or what is required to ensure it serves everyone.
 We have to be taught how to be an effective member of a democratic society, the same way we are taught math formulas and how to write an argument.

-On this platform, educators are able to centrally access a library of high-quality content from thirty leading providers including iCivics, Generation Citizen, Facing History and Ourselves, and High Resolves.
+A tool like Composer makes it easier to teach citizenship education systematically across topics in social justice, civic learning, global competency, and social-emotional learning.
+On this platform, educators are able to centrally access a library of high-quality content from 30 leading providers including iCivics, Generation Citizen, Facing History & Ourselves, and High Resolves.
 They can create individually tailored learning sequences, integrated with curriculum design tips informed by learning science research.
 This means citizenship education can be taught as systematically and holistically as any core subject.

 The ability to thrive in our world demands compassionate, motivated citizens, and our future depends on them.
 When students miss the opportunity to grow into effective members of society, our society suffers.
 But when young people are given the knowledge, mindsets, and skills that enable effective citizenship, they can change the world for the better.

-- Zinn Education Project wrote an informing piece on the history of voters rights in America.
+- Zinn Education Project wrote an informing piece on the history of voting rights in America.

 - Check out this checklist for preparing students to participate in elections by Teaching for Democracy Alliance.